jjssoftware/shellinabox/README.md

   utilities necessary for Shell-in-a-box to generate self-signed certificates.
 Upgrade openssl to install a version of the tools that support certificate creation.

+* A number of issues from numerous sources have been reported in the base https://github.com/shellinabox/shellinabox repo     around build failure i.e. `undefined reference to SSL_CTX_set_options`.
+One possible solution is to install libssl1.0-dev:   sudo apt-get install libssl1.0-dev